perffection/Bible-tools-aleluya/README.md

 - Make tex documents with included references
 - Choose Bible versions
 - Search for other materials (Biblical Characters, Cross References, Maps, Images, etc...)

+## Thank You Jesus for
+- PackageDev package
+- So many others like the makers of Package Control, ST3, and Python

 # Hallelujah